Leading provider of outpatient total joint replacements – performing over 3,000 hip and knee replacements a year

-The hip play an integral role in the function of walking, sitting, standing and bending.
+The hip plays an integral role in the function of walking, sitting, standing and bending.
 It is one of the largest weight-bearing joints in the body.
 This ball-and-socket joint allows the leg to move and rotate while keeping the body stable and balanced.
 Florida Orthopaedic Institute’s hip & thigh specialists concentrate on restoring function, preventing and reducing pain in hip-related injuries or conditions.

 Technologies and procedures for care and repair of the hip have evolved significantly in recent years, and the hip specialists at Florida Orthopaedic Institute are among only a handful in the world qualified to provide state-of-the-art therapies and surgery across the broad spectrum of hip treatments.
 From minimally invasive surgical techniques to total hip replacement, our team of board-certified surgeons diagnoses and treats patients with the right approach at the right time.

 Our goal is to first explain to patients every available treatment option and then customize a treatment plan specific to the patient’s need.
 Factors we consider include the injury, activity goals, job requirements and recovery timeline.
 If conservative treatment options are not effective, we may offer patients the latest advancements in hip surgery, including total hip replacement.